These 19 Plug-In Electric Cars Qualify For Full $7,500 Tax Credit

 Other Options – Top 6 Plug-In Hybrids Ranked By Electric Range

-If you purchased any of the vehicles listed above in 2017 – provided you have at least $7,500 in tax liabilities – then you’re eligible to receive the full $7,500 tax credit.
+If you purchased any of the vehicles listed above – provided you have at least $7,500 in tax liabilities – then you’re eligible to receive the full $7,500 tax credit.
 Other plug-in vehicles qualify for a lower amount (see here for the available credit amount for all plug-ins).
 Consult with your accountant to ensure you get back what’s rightfully yours.